Southfield Dog Park, Union Point, 25 Memorial Grove Ave, Weymouth, MA 02190, USA

 Habitats and Wildlife

 Open fields, wetlands, and relatively young woodlands.
 Pine, oak, beech, red maple and white birch.
 An example of what happens when nature is allowed to take control of lands that were once cleared.
 The property lies within the watershed of the Weymouth Back River.
 Its waters flow northeast toward Whitman’s Pond and the Weymouth Back River.
+The Weymouth Back River flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.

 Historic Site: No